 - 1. An improvement-to-land value ratio of less than 1: A parcel's improvement-toland value ratio can identify properties that are potentially underutilized.
 A value ratio of less than 1.0 indicates that the real estate market values the land itself more highly than what is currently built on that land.
 These underutilized parcels represent opportunities for property owners and developers to invest in more improvements that increase the overall value of the property and to densify housing. - 2.
 Expressed interest in development: Developer or property owner interest in constructing housing on a particular site is a useful indicator that there is feasible development potential on a parcel. - 3.
 A structure listed as 30 years or older: The age of a structure identifies sites that may be likely to develop.
 Structures over 30 years of age may no longer suit the needs of the uses on the site or may need improvements due to deterioration.
 The sites inventory has been compared with the most recent Historical Register.
-There is no overlap (none of the nonvacant sites in Tables B-60 or B-61 are also historic properties).
+There is no overlap (none of the nonvacant sites in Tables B-53 or B-54 are also historic properties). - 4.
+The approximate floor area of the projected units is at least 3 times larger than the existing built area of current structures.
+Larger buildings are likely to be more profitable.
+Staff assumed that projected units would be 1,200 square feet in size, to reflect the multibedroom units needed by many residents and in part to account for the entryways, hallways, maintenance closets, mail areas and other common spaces that may be included in a multiunit development.
+Data for built areas of existing structures was from Alameda County Assessors data.

-These criteria are used in tables B-61 (nonvacant sites) and B-60 (vacant and nonvacant sites proposed for rezoning).
-Sites in table B-60 that are vacant are marked with a 'v.'
+These criteria are used in tables B-54 (nonvacant sites) and B-53 (vacant and nonvacant sites proposed for rezoning).
+Sites in table B-53 that are vacant are marked with a 'v.'
+Table B-56 shares additional information regarding floor areas for all nonvacant sites (including those proposed for rezoning).
 Additional criteria are discussed in the remainder of this section.